Welcome to today's edition of the Rush 24-7 podcast.

 So it is unprecedented.

-Now Obama was out making a speech somewhere, and he was telling the audience, it was a fundraiser audience, telling this particular audience that our future rests on the success of dream kids, dream act kids.
+Now, Obama was out making a speech somewhere, and he was telling the audience, it was a fundraiser audience, telling this particular audience that our future rests on the success of DREAM kids, DREAM Act kids.

-About 30 to 40% of the kids in this school, Obama, this is a it was Wednesday night at a at a fundraiser press conference.
+Obama, it was Wednesday night at a fundraiser press conference.

-It was in Massachusetts or Worcester Tech.
+It was in Massachusetts, a Worcester Tech.

-They're worried about whether or not they're going to be able to finance their college education of their immigrant status.
+But every single one of these kids, you might not be able to tell the difference, but a whole bunch of them are worried about whether or not they're going to be able to finance their college education of their immigrant status.

 They're worried about whether, in fact, this country they love so deeply loves them back and understands that our future rests on their success.